himanshubadhani/himanshubadhani.github.io/index.md

 ## Teaching
 I have been a tutor for the following courses:
-- Quantum Information Theory by  Dr. Siddhartha Das, Monsoon 2025
+- Quantum Information Theory for first year PhD students and final year B.Tech students by  Dr. Siddhartha Das, Monsoon 2025
-- Introduction to Quantum Information by Dr. C. M. Chandrashekar, Spring 2020
+- Introduction to Quantum Information for first year PhD students by Dr. C. M. Chandrashekar, Spring 2020

 ---
-## Contact  himanshubadhani@gmail.com
+Contact: himanshubadhani@gmail.com